 SamCart is for entrepreneurs who aren’t ready to build a full fleshed ecommerce website but want to be able to sell their digital or physical products without going through the stress of building your own application from scratch.

 SamCart makes it easy for you to start selling in minutes.

 And interestingly, you don’t have to break the bank before you start using the tool.
-You’re given 14-day free trial and it cost $14/ month.
+You’re given a 14-day free trial and it costs $14/ month.

 Next, let’s take a deep down look at the features of SamCart.